All Episodes

 Wasn't true.

-They didn't want to give you an information.
+They didn't want to give you an information?

 Nothing.

-Feds come in, they arrest me, they ask for my password on my phone.
+They ask for my password on my phone.

 I gave it to them.